NAL-i5K/tripal_eutils/docs/introduction.rst

 =========================

-The Tripal Eutils module connects your Tripal site to NCBI.
+The Tripal EUtils module connects your Tripal site to NCBI.

-What is Eutils?
+What is EUtils?
 ----------------------

 E-utilities is NCBI's API for all of its databases.
 Read more at: